Frequently Asked Questions about our Commercial Bartending Course

 How often do you run your bartending courses?

 We start a new Daytime & Evening Class every 2 weeks.
 We always start our Day & Evening classes on Mondays.
 Note that if a statutory holiday falls on a Monday, we generally push our schedule back 1 day, and run from Tuesday to Friday for that week only.
-We start a new weekend class once a month, always on Saturdays.
+We start the weekend classes about once a month, always on Saturdays.

 And What Should I Expect From the Classes?